edwardramsey/system_setting/README.md

 add target ssh machine to the list and decrease typing hostnames time.

 ## Vim Theme
-A same theme file may show different colors. for my terminal I use Monokai and it seems can't work with Solarized theme well together. so I adjust a Monokai vim theme file for my own terminal and iTerm2
+A same theme file may show different colors in different terminals.
+For my terminal I use Monokai and it seems can't work with Solarized theme well together. so I adjust a Monokai vim theme file for my own terminal and iTerm2.

 Just like this:
 	```